chrissimpkins/glue-docs/_build/html/_sources/commands.txt

 ⊙ ``cd``
 ---------
 Change the working directory.
 Directory state is maintained between calls to the shell until you submit the command ``exit``.
-This command works on Unix, Linux, and Windows platforms.
+This command works on Mac OSX, Linux, and Windows platforms.

 **Usage**